ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 semantics of copying into your program as such.

-There are several nice implementations of Immutable Persistent Data Structures in Java, one of them could be found [here](http://pcollections.org/).
+There are several nice implementations of Immutable Persistent Data Structures in Java, one of them can be found [here](http://pcollections.org/).

 # Conclusion